SciML/DifferentialEquations.jl/docs/src/tutorials/femheat_example.md

-# Heat Equation Finite Element Method Example
+# Heat Equation Finite Element Method

 This tutorial will introduce you to the functionality for solving a PDE.
 Other introductions can be found by [checking out the IJulia notebooks in the examples folder](https://github.com/JuliaDiffEq/DifferentialEquations.jl/tree/master/examples).